Skip to content

 Every hour your truck is off the road, you're losing money.
 That's why a shop's location and availability are major practical considerations.
 A conveniently located shop minimizes travel time and the logistical headache of getting your truck there.
 But proximity isn't everything.
 You also need to inquire about their current workload and estimated turnaround times.
 A shop just down the road with a three-week waiting list might not be your best bet.
 The goal is to find a balance between a convenient location and a schedule that gets you back in business as quickly as possible.
 Call ahead to get a realistic timeline before you commit.

-Check Online Reviews and Reputation
+Read Online Reviews and Check Their Reputation

 Before you even pick up the phone, do a little digging online.
 A shop’s reputation often precedes it, and in the digital world, customer feedback is easy to find.
 Check out Google Reviews, industry forums, and social media to see what other truck owners are saying.
 Look for consistent themes.
 Are customers praising the shop's communication and quality of work?
 Or are there repeated complaints about missed deadlines and surprise charges?
 A strong online reputation built on positive feedback is a great sign that you’re dealing with a trustworthy and reliable business that values its customers.

-Ask About Warranties and Guarantees
+Always Ask About Warranties and Guarantees

 Transmission repair is a significant investment, and you want to make sure that investment is protected.
 A reputable shop will always stand behind its work with a solid warranty.
 Before agreeing to any repairs, make sure you ask about their warranty policy.
 What does it cover—parts, labor, or both?
 How long does the coverage last?
 A good warranty provides peace of mind and shows that the shop is confident in the quality of its service.
 Always get the warranty details in writing so there are no misunderstandings down the line.
 This simple step can save you from major headaches and unexpected costs.

-How to Extend Your Transmission's Life
+Simple Ways to Extend Your Transmission's Life

 A transmission repair or replacement is one of the most expensive jobs you can face as a truck owner.
 The good news is that you have a lot of control over how long your transmission lasts.
 By staying on top of a few key maintenance tasks and being mindful of how you drive, you can significantly extend its lifespan, saving yourself a ton of money and time off the road.
 Think of it as an investment in your truck's future and your own peace of mind.
 A little proactive care goes a long way in preventing a major breakdown.
 These simple habits will help keep your transmission running smoothly for hundreds of thousands of miles.

-Perform Regular Fluid Checks and Changes
+Stay on Top of Fluid Checks and Changes

 Your transmission fluid is the lifeblood of the system.
 It lubricates moving parts, cools the unit, and helps with smooth gear shifts.
 Regularly checking and changing this fluid is non-negotiable.
 When the fluid gets old, it breaks down and collects contaminants, and if it runs low, it can cause the transmission to overheat and fail.
 If your transmission fluid is neglected or runs dry, it's only a matter of time until you experience a truck breakdown.
 Make it a habit to check the fluid level and condition during your routine inspections and stick to the manufacturer's recommended schedule for changes.

-Schedule Routine Inspections
+Don't Skip Routine Inspections

 Catching a small issue before it becomes a major problem is key.
 Regular professional inspections can spot leaks, worn parts, or other potential red flags that you might miss.
 Neglecting these check-ups allows debris and wear particles to build up in the system, which can cause parts to fail sooner than they should.
 While we handle your truck's appearance with our detailing services, it's just as important to have a trusted mechanic look over the mechanical components.
 A thorough inspection is a small price to pay to avoid a catastrophic failure down the road.